fgregg/foia-decrease/README.md

 Department of Buildings FOIA requests make up a little less than half of the the total FOIA requests.
 Omitting this department, the overall number of FOIA requests is clearly increasing.

 ## Key Questions
 - Open Data only seems to strongly substitute for FOIA requests in the building department.
-How were the FOIA requests for this department different than other departments.
+How were the FOIA requests for this department different than other departments?
 - For efficiencies, the number of requests is not as interesting as effort spent responding to FOIA.
 What does that look like over time?

 ## Notes